weewx/weewx/docs_src/index.md

 See the [hardware list](https://weewx.com/hardware.html) for a complete list of supported stations, and for pictures to help identify your hardware!
-The [hardware comparison](https://weewx.com/hwcmp.html) shows specifications for many different types of hardware, including some not yet supported by WeeWX.
+The [hardware comparison](https://weewx.com/hwcmp.html) shows specifications for many types of hardware, including some not yet supported by WeeWX.

 The WeeWX distribution includes drivers for many types of hardware.
 These are listed in the driver list in the [Hardware Guide](hardware/drivers).
 See the [WeeWX Wiki](https://github.com/weewx/weewx/wiki) for additional drivers and other extensions.

 If your hardware is not in the core driver list, you should first install WeeWX, then download and install the driver for your hardware.
 The [installation instructions](usersguide/installing) tell you how to do it.

 ## Quickstart Guides

 Each quickstart guide shows how to install, run, monitor, upgrade, and uninstall WeeWX.
 Choose the guide that is appropriate for your operating system and needs.

 <table>